League:

 It would appear that the new Spall kits were not ready for the start of the 82/83 campaign.
 For the first 3 matches, Oxford United wore their old Adidas shirts and Admiral yellow shorts.

-Interestingly, the new Spall shirts were worn during the preseason, therefore I can only assume they were sent away to have the sponsor's logo printed on them.
+Interestingly, the new Spall shirts were worn during the preseason, therefore I can only presume that perhaps they were sent away to have the sponsor's logo printed on them?

 Reading